openstack/openstack-manuals/doc/contributor-guide/source/content-specs.rst

 Guides for deployers and administrators
 ---------------------------------------

-`OpenStack Configuration Reference`_: Contains a reference listing of all configuration options for core and integrated OpenStack services by release version.
+* `OpenStack Configuration Reference`_: Contains a reference listing of all configuration options for core and integrated OpenStack services by release version.
+* `OpenStack Networking Guide`_: This guide targets OpenStack administrators seeking to deploy and manage OpenStack Networking (neutron).

 Continuously released documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~